-What to Expect With a Hospital Stay with Type 1
+What to Expect During a Hospital Stay with Type 1 Diabetes

 Editor’s Note: Kyla Schmieg (BSN, RN) is a practicing pediatric endocrinology nurse in Cincinnati, OH, USA, and Type 1 Diabetic, working on the same unit she was diagnosed at 26 years ago.